Taiko2k/Tauon/docs/setup.md

 Release bundle should 'just work' by running tmb.exe.
 Otherwise ensure Visual C++ Runtime and DirectX are installed.

-# Source setup on Linux
+# Development setup on Linux

 BASS binaries are included with release package or can be downloaded from http://www.un4seen.com/.
 See [libraries.txt](libraries.txt) for needed files in lib/ folder (use 64 bit versions).